 Then the outbreak of war in 1939 changed everything.
 In six years of bloody fighting, the carriers racked up an increasing record of accomplishments.
 In 1940, a flight of obsolete Fairey Swordfish torpedo bombers from the carrier HMS Illustrious attacked the Italian fleet at Taranto, sinking or severely damaging several heavy warships.
 In 1941, torpedo planes from HMS Ark Royal crippled the German pocket battleship Bismarck, making it vulnerable to the chasing task force.

 On the other side of the world, on December 7, 1941, the Imperial Japanese fleet led by six carriers all but destroyed the US Seventh Fleet at anchor in Pearl Harbor.
-Then in June 1942, the decisive battle of the Pacific War was fought at Midway, in what became the first all-out fight between two carrier fleets where neither side saw the other except through pilots' eyes.
+Then in June 1942, the decisive battle of the Pacific War was fought at Midway in what became one of the first all-out fights between two carrier fleets where neither side saw the other except through pilots' eyes.

 By the end of the war, the aircraft carriers had demonstrated that they were the biggest revolution in sea power since the invention of the steam engine.
 They were like artillery pieces that could fire intelligent shells with a range of hundreds of miles and strike the target at will.
 Against the carriers, battleships were sitting ducks and the old ship-vs-ship naval tactics had to change.

 During the Cold War, the carriers underwent a series of technological revolutions.
 Angled decks were added to allow planes to takeoff and land safely and simultaneously.
 Steam catapults allowed heavier aircraft to use the short decks, and the mirrored sight allowed them to land safely.
 And last, but far from least, was the introduction of nuclear reactors that allowed the famous supercarriers to operate for decades without refueling.